slegro97/dutch-fashion/README.md

 # dutch-fashion
-Understanding Sales Drivers of Dutch Men's Fashion
+**Understanding Sales Drivers of Dutch Men's Fashion**

-Objective: Conducted a regression analysis to identify key drivers behind retail sales performance, focusing on factors such as the number of full-time workers, total hours worked, and store size.
+**Objective**: Conducted a regression analysis to identify key drivers behind retail sales performance, focusing on factors such as the number of full-time workers, total hours worked, and store size.

-Skills: Data Preparation, Statistical Modeling, Regression Analysis, Data Visualization, Feature Selection
+**Skills**: Data Preparation, Statistical Modeling, Regression Analysis, Data Visualization, Feature Selection

-Tools: Python, Pandas, NumPy, Seaborn, StatsModels, Matplotlib
+**Tools**: Python, Pandas, NumPy, Seaborn, StatsModels, Matplotlib

 Approach:
 - Cleaned and prepared sales data by identifying and removing unnecessary columns, and used heatmaps to visualize correlations between variables.